iam-Igor/food2you/README.md

 6- Do not forget to star the project if you liked it :)

-# Watch video functionality on YouTube
+# Watch the trailer of the App on YouTube

 [![Food2You](https://res.cloudinary.com/dr4x8lu8f/image/upload/v1709717067/Progetto_senza_titolo_uxxadl.jpg)](https://youtu.be/MbPsPg3jexI?si=2AvA1kLVxE0PA566)